 - Age: A white smile at age 30 is necessarily different than a white smile at 60.
 As we age, there is an assumption that teeth will become slightly discolored and duller.
 If you are more advanced in years, a bleached-out smile may come off appearing fake.

 - Skin tone: Our complexion should be considered when deciding which shade of white works best.
 Pink skin undertones blend best with light hues of blue and gray on the enamel, for example, while olive skin can be complemented by ivory teeth.
 If you regularly tan, it is important to remember that any teeth whitening results will be magnified against your already tan skin.

 - Current shade: Your existing teeth shade should be considered.
 If you are starting with a dull and gray row of teeth, a liquid paper smile should not be your goal.

-- Bleaching speed: When assessing which cosmetic whitening process will be best for you, remember that in-office bleaching offers drastic results in one hour.
+- Bleaching speed: When assessing which cosmetic whitening treatment will be best for you, remember that in office bleaching offers drastic results in one hour.
 While this means convenience, it can also mean that there is less control and less predictability with the results.
-If you wish to maintain better control throughout the bleaching process, you may be a better candidate for take-home whitening kits.
+If you wish to maintain better control throughout the bleaching process, you may be a better candidate for take home whitening kits.

 When You’re Mostly Happy With Your Current Shade

 Maybe you feel a bit concerned about voicing a desire for a whiter smile.
 Your concern is that we are going to “go overboard” and whiten beyond your goals.
 If you’re someone with a single stain or two, one tooth that’s not quite white, or areas of staining, what you’d prefer is to even things out.
 You want a uniform smile that’s all white but you’re not necessarily looking for a dramatic shift in shade.